 You do not need to be an expert on testing procedures.
 Remembering the exact steps to take each measurement is time consuming and often requires going back to the M-PHY specifications.
 M-PHY TX takes the guesswork out of conducting M-PHY Transmitter testing.

 Even if you remember how to use the test equipment, it is common for even the most experienced operators to forget steps in the procedure or to set up the correct parameters, such as applying the correct signal impairments for a given test.
 M-PHY TX allows engineers to simply select the desired tests to run, and then work on other tasks while the tests are being executed.

 Test setup and test execution is very simple with the M-PHY TX Automated software.
 The test setup connections are very minimal, as it involves only one-piece of equipment for M-PHY TX.
 The TekExpress software provides a Graphical User Interface (GUI) and an intuitive workflow through setup and testing.

 When setting up a test, nothing can be simpler than hooking up the test system by looking at a schematic.
 View the schematic of the selected test with a click of a button.

 The M-PHY TX Report tab provides a single printable report of all the tests along with a Pass/Fail summary table, margins, and optionally waveform screen captures, eye diagrams, histograms, bathtub charts, etc.

 Transmitter Eye Diagram measurement

-For HS G3B the eye diagram shows the accumulated eye at BER E-6 and extrapolated eye at various values in contour format.
-The extrapolated eye is at BER of 1E-10.
+For HS G4 and G5, the eye diagram shows the accumulated eye at BER E-6 and extrapolated eye at various values in contour format.
+The extrapolated eye is at BER of 1E-12.
 Tektronix provides the unique ability for extrapolation using contours.
-This provides the designers the level of confidence of their design, a good perspective on margin for their designs and allows them to accomplish this task in less time without having to accumulate the eye at BER-10.
+This provide designers the level of confidence in their design, a good perspective on margin for their designs, and allows them to accomplish this task in less time without having to accumulate the eye at BER-12.

 Embed/De-embedding for Mid-bus probing